Julio César Uribe

-Julio César Uribe Flores (born May 9, 1958 in Lima, Peru) is a Peruvian football manager and former player who played as an attacking midfielder or a second striker.
-He is the current manager of Alianza Universidad.
+Julio César Uribe Flores (born May 9, 1958) is a Peruvian football manager and former player who played as an attacking midfielder or a second striker.

 Playing career

 Club

 Uribe started his career with Peruvian club Sporting Cristal.
 Then he joined Italian club Cagliari Calcio for three seasons.
 After his time in Italy, Uribe returned to Sporting Cristal.
 He then played the following seasons with several clubs in Colombia and Mexico such as Club América.
 He returned to Peru in his last season as footballer to retire with C.A.
 Mannucci in 1992.

 International

 During his playing days, from 1979 to 1989, he earned 39 caps and scored 9 goals for the Peruvian national team and played in the 1982 FIFA World Cup.

 Managerial career

 Peru's National Soccer Team Coach

 In 2007, he was appointed as Peru's coach, his second stint in charge as he was also the coach from 2000 to 2001.
 Previous to being head coach of Peru's national team, he was team coach of Cienciano del Cuzco.